 ILF has successfully adapted to the different employment laws and needs of employees in our various countries of operation.
 It is important to us that all employees can fully realize their potential and are able to develop both professionally and personally.
-We therefore define overarching leadership principles at Group level to ensure stable employment and working conditions and to overcome current and future challenges together.
+We therefore define overarching leadership principles at future challenges together.